mgedmin/project-summary/README.rst

 Note on HTTP request caching
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-HTTP requests are cached for 15 minutes by default, in an SQLite database
+HTTP requests are cached for 30 minutes by default, in an SQLite database
 called ``.httpcache.sqlite``.

 This is because I run the script rather often while I'm developing it,
+and without caching the script takes a long time to run.
+Also, I don't want to
-and without caching I'd run into GitHub's public API rate limits (60
+run into GitHub's public API rate limits (60 requests per hour).
-requests per hour) very quickly.
-The default cache duration lets me have
-up to 15 projects.

 You can change the cache duration by specifying, e.g. ``--cache-duration 5m``
 (valid units are seconds, minutes and hours and can be abbreviated to